-FY 2024 Accomplishments
+FY 2025 Accomplishments

-- Continuous updates to metro-wide trail map (ongoing); - Provided technical assistance to the MPO Bicycle and Pedestrian Roundtable (ongoing/quarterly meetings); - Coordinated and assisted with bicycle and pedestrian projects developed by the Bicycle/Pedestrian Roundtable (ongoing/as requested); - Worked with Downtown Partners Environmental Task Force on downtown transportation issues such as wayfinding and bike/pedestrian infrastructure (ongoing/as requested); - Worked with Siouxland District Health on projects related to walkability/bikeability and Safe Routes to School (ongoing); - Worked with the Sioux City, Sergeant Bluff, South Sioux City, North Sioux City, and Dakota Dunes on the development of regional trails in the metro area (ongoing/as requested); - Continued to deploy automated pedestrian and bicycle counting and encourage non-motorized monitoring efforts (ongoing/as requested); - Sat on the City of Sioux City's Active Transportation Advisory Board (ongoing); - Assisted with grant applications to improve bicycle and pedestrian safety and accessibility; - Updated metro area bicycle/pedestrian web app to include transit stops and routes; and - Reviewed transit stops and offer recommendations and technical assistance to improve accessibility and access.
+- Continuous updates to metro-wide trail map (ongoing); - Provided technical assistance to the MPO Bicycle and Pedestrian Roundtable (ongoing/quarterly meetings); - Coordinated and assisted with bicycle and pedestrian projects developed by the Bicycle/Pedestrian Roundtable (ongoing/as requested); - Worked with Downtown Partners Environmental Task Force on downtown transportation issues such as wayfinding and bike/pedestrian infrastructure (ongoing/as requested); - Worked with Siouxland District Health on projects related to walkability/bikeability and Safe Routes to School (ongoing); - Worked with the Sioux City, Sergeant Bluff, South Sioux City, North Sioux City, and Dakota Dunes

+- on the development of regional trails in the metro area (ongoing/as requested); - Continued to deploy automated pedestrian and bicycle counting and encourage non-motorized monitoring efforts (ongoing/as requested); - Sat on the City of Sioux City's Active Transportation Advisory Board (ongoing); - · Assisted with grant applications to improve bicycle and pedestrian safety and accessibility; - Updated metro area bicycle/pedestrian web app to include transit stops and routes; - Organized and hosted the summer Trailblazer challenge (May September 2024) - Reviewed transit stops and offer recommendations and technical assistance to improve accessibility and access; and - Completed an intersection signal pedestrian crossing study on Dakota Ave in South Sioux City (March 2025).

-FY 2025 Activities
+FY 2026 Activities

-- Provide technical assistance to the MPO Bicycle and Pedestrian Roundtable (ongoing/quarterly meetings); - Coordinate and assist with bicycle and pedestrian projects developed by the Bicycle/Pedestrian Roundtable (ongoing/as requested); - Continue to work with Downtown Partners Environmental Task Force on downtown transportation issues such as wayfinding and bike/pedestrian infrastructure (ongoing/as requested); - Continue with Siouxland District Health on projects related to walkability/bikeability and Safe Routes to School (ongoing); - Work with the Sioux City, Sergeant Bluff, South Sioux City, North Sioux City, and Dakota Dunes on the development of regional trails in the metro area (ongoing/as requested); - Continue to deploy automated pedestrian and bicycle counting and encourage non-motorized monitoring efforts (ongoing/as requested); - Sit on the City of Sioux City's Active Transportation Advisory Board (ongoing); - Continue to update metro trail map (ongoing); - Assist with grant applications to improve bicycle and pedestrian safety and accessibility; - Update metro area bicycle/pedestrian map to include transit stops and routes (June 2024); and - Review transit stops and offer recommendations and technical assistance to improve accessibility and access (June 2024).
+- Provide technical assistance to the MPO Bicycle and Pedestrian Roundtable (ongoing/quarterly meetings); - Coordinate and assist with bicycle and pedestrian projects developed by the Bicycle/Pedestrian Roundtable (ongoing/as requested); - Continue to work with Downtown Partners Environmental Task Force on downtown transportation issues such as wayfinding and bike/pedestrian infrastructure (ongoing/as requested); - Continue with Siouxland District Health on projects related to walkability/bikeability and Safe Routes to School (ongoing); - Work with the Sioux City, Sergeant Bluff, South Sioux City, North Sioux City, and Dakota Dunes on the development of regional trails in the metro area (ongoing/as requested); - Continue to deploy automated pedestrian and bicycle counting and encourage non-motorized monitoring efforts (ongoing/as requested); - Sit on the City of Sioux City's Active Transportation Advisory Board (ongoing); - Continue to update metro trail map (ongoing); - Assist with grant applications to improve bicycle and pedestrian safety and accessibility; - Update metro area bicycle/pedestrian map to include transit stops and routes (June 2026); and - Review transit stops and offer recommendations and technical assistance to improve accessibility and access (June 2026). - Update Safe Routes to School plan for Sioux City Community Schools including route analysis and mapping (June 2026)

-- Current and relevant short range multimodal plans (ongoing); and - Timely technical assistance to MPO entities that require such assistance (ongoing).
+- Current and relevant short range multimodal plans (ongoing); and - Timely technical assistance to MPO entities that require such assistance (ongoing). - Updated Safe Routes to School maps for Sioux City Community Schools (June 2026 - Updated printed version of Sioux City Metro Trails Map (July 2025)